Words by Kim Yates

 - 4 to 5 medium zucchini cut into cubes

-– local trombone zucchini are great as they don’t breakdown, cut out the core, similar to a pineapple Versatile as you can grate for quiches, dice for stews or bake whole.
+– local trombone zucchini are great as they don’t breakdown, cut out the core, as you would a pineapple.
+Very versatile as you can grate for quiches, dice for stews or bake whole.

 - Coarse salt and ground pepper

 - 3 yellow or red bell peppers ribs and seeds removed, cubed